-Master of Arts in Education: School Librarianship with an Embedded Teacher Librarian Services Credential (Online)
+Master of Arts in School Librarianship with an Embedded Teacher Librarian Services Credential (Online)

-Admission to the Master of Arts in Education: School Librarianship is required.
+Admission to the Master of Arts in School Librarianship program is required.

 This program prepares librarian services teachers to work as librarians and media specialist/technology experts in K-12 school libraries in California, across the nation, and around the world.